 Margaret Rinkevich has been dedicated to the arts and has taught art history to university students and museum docents.
-She holds a B.A. in art history from the University of Arizona, where she specialized in the Italian Renaissance.
-She participated in two archaeological excavations in Umbria, Italy, and later taught European art history at Northern Arizona University.
+She holds a B.A. in art history from the University of Arizona, where she specialized in the art of the Italian Renaissance.
+There she participated in two archaeological excavations in Umbria, Italy, and later taught European art history at Northern Arizona University.
 She also worked at contemporary art galleries in Santa Fe, NM and is the author of several publications about tribal art and culture.

-While dividing her time between Telluride, CO and San Francisco, CA, Margaret volunteered at the Fine Arts Museums of San Francisco and wrote about numerous African objects from the collection in Highlights from a Decade of Collecting (2009).
-Additionally, she assisted with docent education, research on acquisitions and composed labels for objects on display in the African gallery.
-In 2012 she authored an article for Tribal Art magazine entitled “Seeing the Unseen: Visionary Aspects of Eskimo Snow Goggles”.
+While living in San Francisco, CA, Margaret volunteered at the Fine Arts Museums of San Francisco and wrote about numerous traditional tribal African objects for the collection in Highlights from a Decade of Collecting (2009).
+Additionally, she assisted with docent education, research on acquisitions and composed labels for objects on display in the African galleries.
+In 2012 she authored an article for TRIBAL Magazine entitled “Seeing the Unseen: Visionary Aspects of Eskimo Snow Goggles”.

-Currently, Margaret resides in Telluride, CO where she participated in the local art school, Ah Haa School for the Arts, Second Annual Juried Exhibition of Regional Artists, BEST OF 2014 and contributed to The Telluride Painting School lecture series with a talk entitled, Art of the ‘So What?!’: The History of Still Life Painting.
-In 2016 she was one of three juror for the 3rd Annual Exhibition of Regional Artists.
+Currently, Margaret resides in Telluride, CO where she participated in the local art school, Ah Haa School for the Arts, Second Annual Juried Exhibition of Regional Artists, BEST OF 2014.
+Further, she has contributed to The Telluride Painting School lecture series with a talk entitled, Art of the ‘So What?!’: The History of Still Life Painting.
+In 2016 she juried the 3rd Annual Exhibition of Regional Artists.
 In 2017, her solo show BLUE opened at Gallery 81435 in Telluride.

 Her work hangs in numerous private collections throughout the US.

 THE BLUE SERIES